-Did you know that Virtana Optimize’s Bill Analysis tool shows you not just the services currently monitored by Virtana Optimize but all services to deliver an overall view of your AWS cost?
+Did you know that Virtana Cloud Cost Management’s Bill Analysis tool shows you not just the services currently monitored by Virtana CCM but all services to deliver an overall view of your AWS cost?
 And if you’ve set up and configured consolidated billing to link multiple AWS accounts, you can include data from all those accounts in that view.
-You can even add multiple billing orgs to the same Virtana Optimize account.
+You can even add multiple billing orgs to the same Virtana CCM account.
 It’s powerful stuff, especially if you use these five tips to get more valuable insight from your AWS bill.

 1. Filter, group, and stack by cost allocation tag